hamburger

 UPSC Civil Services Exam Syllabus

 UPSC Civil Services Exam syllabus covers a wide range of topics, and candidates need to know all the topics covered in the syllabus before beginning their preparation.
 Having an idea about the CSE syllabus would help the candidates to take their preparation in the right direction.
-Candidates can check out Civil Services Exam syllabus for both Prelims and Mains in the given link below.
+Candidates can check out the Civil Services Exam syllabus for both Prelims and Mains in the given links in the below sections.

 Civil Services Prelims Exam Syllabus

-The Prelims paper consists of two papers – General Studies 1, and CSAT.
-Below we have provided the Prelims syllabus for UPSC Civil Services Exam that candidates need to follow.
+The Prelims paper consists of two papers – General Studies 1 and CSAT.
+Below we have provided the Prelims syllabus for the UPSC Civil Services Exam that candidates need to follow.

 IAS Prelims GS Paper 1 Syllabus